vkozhukhova/201/mongo.md

 - Data locality

 ##Availability
 - maintains multiple copies of data using replica sets.
-U
 - replica sets are self-healing as failover and recovery is fully automated

 ##Workload Isolation